joyceeexinyiwang/SCSThesis/ProgressLog.md

   - On Twitter, only 10 per cent of social media users said they followed a journalist or news outlet, compared to 18 per cent from personal connections.
 - "Ideological Segregation and the Effects of Social Media on News Consumption" (Flaxman, 2013): examining web browsing histories for 50,000 U.S.-located users who regularly read online news
   - these polarizing articles from social media and web search constitute only 2% of news consumption.
 Consequently, while recent technological changes do increase ideological segregation, the magnitude of the effect is limited.
+  - classify news v.s. opinion pieces based on words in url using machine learning
+- "Reuters Institute Digital News Report 2017":
+  - "incidental exposure to news" – situations where people end up consuming something while intending to do something else.
+  - For users of both social media and news aggregators, more people agree that they often see news from sources they wouldn’t normally use (36% and 35%) than disagree (27%).
+As a possible consequence of this, but also because these services have the potential to incidentally expose users to different topics as well as different news sources, more agree (40% and 37%) that they often see news stories that do not interest them than disagree (27%).
+  - **A significant number of people across all 36 markets say that they curate their social feeds based on the news content they want to see**.
+Over a third (36%) have added a user for news, and around one in five have blocked someone because of news they posted.
+A similar number have also fine-tuned their feeds in order to see more or less news from a particular account.
+  - So far we have seen that only a minority of users share and comment on news in most countries.
+To understand why most people tend to abstain from sharing and commenting on news, we asked them to identify possible reasons why.
+When looking at overall findings, we find that the two most cited reasons are (a) lack of interest in commenting on news and sharing news (37%) and (b) a preference for face-to-face discussions (37%).

 ### Wednesday 11/28/2018